Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Ashwood recording a relatively average level of approval activity when compared to local markets analysed countrywide

 AreaSearch analysis of ABS building approval numbers shows Ashwood had approximately 32 new homes approved annually.
-Between financial years FY-21 to FY-25, around 164 homes were approved, with an additional 10 approved in FY-26 so far.
-Over the past five financial years, an average of 1.6 people moved to Ashwood per dwelling built.
-However, this increased to 5.5 people per dwelling over the last two financial years, suggesting growing popularity and potential undersupply.
+Over the past five financial years, from FY-21 to FY-25, around 164 homes were approved, with a further 10 approved in FY-26 so far.
+On average, 1.6 people moved to the area per dwelling built over these years.
+However, this increased to 5.5 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

-The average expected construction cost value for new homes was $783,000, indicating a focus on premium developments.
-In FY-26, commercial approvals totaled $19.1 million.
-Compared to Greater Melbourne, Ashwood has 17.0% less new development per person and ranks at the 56th percentile nationally.
+New homes are being constructed at an average expected cost of $783,000, indicating a focus on the premium market.
+This year has seen $19.1 million in commercial approvals, signifying balanced commercial development activity.
+Compared to Greater Melbourne, Ashwood has 17.0% less new development per person and ranks at the 56th percentile nationally for new development.

-New development consists of 58.0% standalone homes and 42.0% medium and high-density housing.
-With around 276 people per dwelling approval, Ashwood exhibits characteristics of a low-density area.
-By 2041, Ashwood is projected to gain approximately 2,662 residents.
-If current development rates persist, housing supply may not keep pace with population growth, potentially intensifying buyer competition and supporting stronger price growth.
+The area's development consists of 58.0% standalone homes and 42.0% medium and high-density housing, offering choices across price ranges.
+With around 276 people per dwelling approval, Ashwood exhibits characteristics of a low density area.
+By 2041, AreaSearch forecasts an increase of 2,649 residents in the area.
+If current development rates continue, housing supply may not keep pace with population growth, potentially intensifying competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development